ossf/tac/process/templates/SIG_NAME_graduation_stage.md

 ### Governance
 SIG must have documented governance and be able to demonstrate that governance in action.
   * "link to governance documents"
-SIG has completed a major deliverable
-   * "link to completed deliverable"

 ### Once in Graduated Status